Moe Tucker: The Velvet Underground

-1970s and 1980s

 Tucker returned to the band in late 1970, by which time Reed had left the group and Doug Yule had assumed leadership.
 She toured North America (United States and Canada) and Europe (United Kingdom and the Netherlands) with the band during 1970 and 1971; shortly afterward, she quit the band and the music business altogether to raise a family.

+Tucker participated in the 1993 Velvet Underground reunion, touring Europe and releasing the double album Live MCMXCIII.

+In 2017 she played at the Grammy Salute to Music Legends awards ceremony.
+A band, amongst others, consisting of John Cale, played two Velvet Underground classics "Sunday Morning" and "I'm Waiting For The Man".
+The Velvet Underground was the recipient of the 2017 Merit Award.